Keith O'Brien: Views

 O'Brien was often forthright in his political and spiritual views.
-In 1999, at the European Synod of Bishops, O'Brien declared who he saw fit to be the next Archbishop of Westminster, following the death of Basil Cardinal Hume.
+In 1999, at the European Synod of Bishops, O'Brien declared who he saw fit to be the next Archbishop of Westminster, following the death of Cardinal Basil Hume.
 He named his candidate, Timothy Radcliffe, Master General of the Dominican order (Black Friars).
 At the synod, Radcliffe had made an appeal to O'Brien, saying that there was a crisis of authority in the church, but the answer could not be more emphasis on authority.
 In the presence of the Pope, Radcliffe went on: the church should not only speak about the poor, the divorced people, women who had had abortions, homosexuals, but should also take at heart their experiences, eat their bread, take what they had to offer.
 "They'll blame us being associated with the wrong people but we have a good precedent", with a clear reference to Jesus.